Regulatory disclosure

 • Legal advice; templates require licensed attorney sign-off

-• Custody of fiat deposits
+• Custody of fiat Private Ledger Credits

 Trust signal — but read carefully